walmat/pooky-api/README.md

 For this repository, I've created a package that handles all of the type definitions for you in a shared space.
 Browse around the [structures](https://github.com/walmat/pooky-api/tree/master/packages/structures) packages to see the definitions I've setup for the existing graphQL queries/mutations.

+**Important: this has been reverted to adapt to Supreme's new tactic of changing cookie names.
+All type checking has been loosened and both queries and mutations now accept a dynamic JSON (stringified) data structure**

 For example, since all of the cookies are required strings (with the exception of `pooky_use_cookie`), our type definitions for the cookies object is as follows: